 Uplistsikhe translates to ‘Fortress of Uplos,’ in reference to the son of Mtskhetos, after which the former Georgian capital of Mtskheta was named.
 According to legend, Georgians are descendants of Mtskhetos, who in turn was a descendant of Noah.

 While numerous early kings considered themselves close relatives of Uplos, Georgian royalty wouldn’t inhabit Uplistsikhe until the 7th century.
 The strategic location made for a safe refuge following the Arab takeover of Tbilisi.

 Today, except for a surviving church, relatively little is known about Uplistsikhe’s individual structures and what each one was used for.
 But throughout the complex, which can be explored over the course of a few hours, one can find former temples, wineries, a theater, fortress walls and even a secret escape tunnel.

 After paying the 7 GEL entry fee, I walked up to the main entrance at the southeast corner of the giant rock.
 I got a clear view of the Mtkvari River before the path twisted around, taking me up another flight of stairs.

 The entire site, supposedly, takes up an area of around 40,000 square meters.
-The farther away I got from the ticket gate, the more I started to feel as I was entering another world.
+The farther away I got from the ticket gate, the more I started to feel as if I was entering another world.